Quantum number assignments of light strange baryons in Regge phenomenology: Introduction

 Several phenomenological and theoretical model have been employed to study the properties of light baryons.
-The authors of Ref.\cite{Faustov} estimated the mass spectra of strange baryons using the relativistic quark model based on the quasipotential approach and baryons are treated as relativistic quark-diquark bound systems.
-In the recent study \cite{Menapara,ChandniOmega}, the authors employed hypercentral Constituent Quark Model with linear confining potential along with first order correction term to obtain the mass spectra of light strange baryons with strangeness -1,-2, and -3.
+Recently the review articles \cite{Hua-Xing2023,F. Gross2023}, provides a complete analysis of the recent experimental and theoretical progress in the field of hadron physics.
+The authors of Ref.\cite{Faustov} estimated the mass spectra of strange baryons using the relativistic quark model based on the quasi-potential approach and baryons are treated as relativistic quark-diquark bound systems.
+In the recent study \cite{Menapara,ChandniIJMPA,ChandniIJMPA2023,ChandniOmega,zalak}, the authors employed hypercentral Constituent Quark Model with linear confining potential along with first order correction term to obtain the mass spectra of light baryons and also light strange baryons with strangeness -1,-2, and -3.
 Regge trajectories are explored for the linearity of the calculated masses for $(J, M^2)$ and $(n, M^2)$.
 Ref. \cite{Metsch} present the complete excited $\Lambda$, $\Sigma$, $\Xi$, and $\Omega$ spectrum in a relativistic quark model based on the three quark Bethe-Salpeter equation with instantaneous two and three body forces.
 The investigation of instanton-induced effects in the baryon mass spectrum plays a central role in this work.
+In a recent study \cite{Xiao2021},the nature of two poles for the $\Lambda(1405)$ state is discussed in which they revisit the ineteraction of $\bar{K}N$ and $\pi\Sigma$ with their coupled channels, where two pole structure is found.
+They also generate the two poles in the single channel interaction of $\bar{K}N$ and $\pi\Sigma$, respectively.
+From their results they conclude that the $\Lambda(1405)$ state may be overlapped with two different states of the same quantum numbers.
 The authors of Ref. \cite{Bijker2000} present a systematic analysis of spectra and transition rates of strange baryons within the framework of a collective string-like $qqq$ model in which the orbital excitations are treated as rotations and vibrations of the strings.
+The study \cite{ELSA} discussed the recent results and the ongoing new BGO-OD experiment at ELSA.